webforj/webforj-docs/docs/routing/navigation-lifecycle/observers.md

 }
 ```

 Here, `onWillEnter` checks if the user is authenticated.
-If not, the navigation is vetoed, preventing the view from being rendered and redirecting to the login page instead.
+If not, the navigation is vetoed, preventing the navigation from being complete and redirecting to the login page instead.

 :::warning Example of Authenticated Routes - Not Production-Ready
 This previous is just an example of how to use authenticated routes.